Residential Treatment for Drug Rehab in South Florida

 It is also extremely beneficial for long-term users who will have continued medical concerns or withdrawal symptoms.
 The added medical supervision and structure can make a big difference.
 Residential treatment offers a special opportunity to receive all the care you need through inpatient rehab programs that include mental health and medical monitoring.

-Especially if you struggle with a co-occurring disorder or dual diagnosis, you can receive the assistance you need for mental health issues while also going to support groups for family members, receiving health care, and more.
+Especially if you struggle with a dual diagnosis, you can receive the assistance you need for mental health issues while also going to support groups for family members, receiving health care, and more.

 What is Residential Drug and Alcohol Treatment Like?